zjn-zjn/ice/README.md

 ## Background

-we are not unfamiliar with rule/process engines.
+We are not unfamiliar with rule/process engines.
 Drools, Esper, Activiti, Flowable, etc. are familiar to everyone.
 Many big manufacturers are also keen to study their own rule engines, which are used to solve complex rules and process problems in flexible scenarios.
 To change the configuration, you can generate/validate new rules, and get rid of the hard-coded bitter sea.
 After all, changing the configuration and arranging rules/processes on an existing basis is much cheaper than hard coding, but using the existing rule engine on the market to arrange, firstly, the access cost and learning cost are not low, and secondly With the passage of time, the rules have become more and more complex and some scenarios are not applicable, which makes people complain even more.

 ## Design ideas